geoadmin/tool-geocat/S3-consistency-checker/README.md

 group_id: str, the group ID corresponding to the S3 Bucket to check
 s3_path: str, the path of the Bucket from the root of the SFTP Server
 private_key: str, path to the SSH private Key (.rem, OpenSSH format)
 env: str, default="prod".
-Id set to "int", check the content of the Integration instance of geocat.ch
+If set to "int", check the content of the Integration instance of geocat.ch
 ```